How long it takes 50 common items to decompose

-In the U.S. alone, more than 13 billion pounds of paper towels are consumed every year.
+In the U.S. alone, more than 13 billion pounds of paper towels are disposed of every year.
 Around 51,000 trees would be needed to replace the number of paper towels Americans burn through every single day.
 Switching to reusable cloth wipes will help lower that statistic.

 Waxed milk cartons: 3 months

-Many recycling plants don't accept paper/plastic hybrid cartons, resulting in millions of tons of packaging waste being dumped in landfills every year.
-Waxed cartons, used to hold liquids like milk, have a lower packaging-to-product ratio, so they decompose more quickly than their non-waxed counterparts.
+Many recycling plants don’t accept paper/plastic hybrid cartons, resulting in millions of tons of packaging waste being dumped in landfills every year.
+Waxed cartons, used to hold liquids like milk, have a lower packaging-to-product ratio, so they decompose quicker than their non-waxed counterparts.

 Non-waxed cartons: 5 years

 Like their waxed counterparts, non-waxed cartons often wind up on the trash heap because consumers believe—correctly or incorrectly, depending on the municipality—that they can’t be recycled.
 Since they require more materials to produce, non-waxed cartons can linger for five years before they decompose.

 Disposable diapers can’t be recycled for obvious reasons, and the average baby goes through up to 10,000 of them before being potty trained.
 The #3 most common consumer item found in landfills, disposable diapers represent 30% of all non-biodegradable waste.

 Once thrown away, the sulfur in rubber bands begins to decay, and the rubber bands themselves will begin to break down.
 They’ll generally be gone in a year, depending on the composition of the rubber, but rubber bands that are stretched break down much faster than those that are not.

 Painted boards, like the kind that get thrown away to replace a section of fence, can take more than a dozen years to decompose.
 The paint, however, can degrade much slower, leaching hazardous toxins into the environment.